USH3R/ZEROTRUSTFS.-Security-Toolkit.-NPM-Containers.-Federal-File-Sharing-System./README.md

 **Prove or show the following:**
 Understanding of secure system design and zero trust principles
 Practical implementation of encryption, authentication, and access control
-Ability to produce auditable and compliant security outputs (very federal-friendly)
+Ability to produce auditable and compliant security outputs

 **👉 Bonus:**
 “Rules of engagement” section to show understanding of operational security and secure system limitations